 The division provides anesthesia care for complex spine procedures for both the neurosurgical and orthopedic surgical teams.
 Evidence-based pathways and guidelines have been developed to improve the perioperative care and outcomes of this patient population.

 The curriculum has been developed following the recommendations of the Society for Neuroscience and Critical Care (SNACC).
 The year will have 13 blocks or rotations.
-The fellow would spend 6 blocks in intraoperative clinical care supervising and teaching in- room providers.
-There will be a dedicated block in the Vanderbilt dedicated neurosurgical and neurology ICU.
+The fellow would spend six blocks in intraoperative clinical care supervising and teaching in- room providers.
+There will be a dedicated block in the Vanderbilt University Medical Center dedicated neurosurgical and neurology ICU.
 There will be additional rotations with the neurology and radiology staff in neuromonitoring and neuroimaging.
 The fellows will spend one rotation in academic pursuits such as research, education or QI projects.
 Additional months of elective can be spent in pediatric care, perioperative medicine and consult service, epilepsy care, stroke service or additional months for research or ICU.

 Our neuroanesthesiology fellowship is accredited by the International Council on Perioperative Neuroscience Training (ICPNT).